mat-riboni/inference-optimization-for-neural-ids/README.md

 > **⚠️ Maintenance Notice**
 > This repository is currently **under maintenance**.
-> The code was developed during the thesis process and is **not clean, optimized, or well documented**.
+> The code was developed during the thesis process and is **not clean or well documented**.
 > A future refactor will make it usable... maybe.

 ---